-- Level 1 Inputs that utilize quoted prices in active markets for identical assets or liabilities that the Society has the ability to access. - Level 2 Inputs that included quoted market prices for similar assets and liabilities in active markets and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
-Fair values for these instruments are estimated using pricing models, quoted prices of securities with similar characteristics, or discounted cash flows. - Level 3 Inputs that are unobservable inputs for the asset or liability, which are typically based on an entity's own assumptions, as there is little, if any, related market activity.
+Level 2 - Inputs that included quoted market prices for similar assets and liabilities in active markets and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
+Fair values for these instruments are estimated using pricing models, quoted prices of securities with similar characteristics, or discounted cash flows.

+Level 3 - Inputs that are unobservable inputs for the asset or liability, which are typically based on an entity's own assumptions, as there is little, if any, related market activity.

 Assets held by others are measured on a recurring basis using significant unobservable inputs.
+See Note 7.